 Why Is There Something Rather Than Nothing?

-Showing only those parts of the discussion which lead to #538 and its comments.
+Showing only those parts of the discussion that lead to #538 and its comments.

 I don’t see why nonexistence cannot also be a logical possibility.